Red White and Blue Cupcakes

 - Bake according to package directions, about 18 minutes.

-- In a stand mixer or with a hand mixer, mix the butter a couple of minutes until soft and fluffy.
-Add in the vanilla and the sifted powdered sugar and beat together for a couple of minutes on medium to medium high speed. add in the heavy cream 1 tablespoon at a time and continue mixing until smooth and fluffy.
+- Add in the almond extract and the sifted powdered sugar and beat together for a couple of minutes on medium to medium high speed.
+Add in 1 tablespoon of heavy cream and continue mixing until smooth and fluffy.
 If the frosting is too thick add 1 more tablespoon of heavy cream.

 - Add the frosting to a piping bag.